linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mysql.md

         |  4 | localhost.example.com |
         +----+-----------------------+

-6. To add another domain, enter the following command, replacing `newdomain.com` with your domain name:
+6. To add another domain, enter the following command, replacing `newdomain.com` with the domain name:

         INSERT INTO `mailserver`.`virtual_domains`
           (`name`)